 Item #2 depicts the inner valve actuator, the coil spring, which has now been compressed by the force generated by the coil, and the movement of the pole piece and the poppet.

 When this direct acting solenoid valve is de-energized, the return spring shifts the poppet and the pole piece the other way inside the valve, and the compressed air is, once again, blocked.

 It would take a huge electric coil to move any meaningfully sized device over a distance greater than about one-tenth of an inch.
-In order to have a coil actuator that would do meaningful physical work, moving some heavy tooling 18" for example, as an air cylinder using the power of compressed air can easily do, a solenoid coil needed to generate that force and distance would completely dwarf the tooling and maybe even the machine it was situated on.
-Not very practical, and very, very expensive.
+In order to have a coil actuator that would do larger physical work, like moving some heavy tooling 18" for example, an air cylinder using the power of compressed air can easily do so.
+A solenoid coil needed to generate that force over that distance would completely dwarf the tooling and maybe even the size of the machine it was situated on.
+Electrical solenoids for moving larger items over longer distances are not at all practical, and would be very, very expensive.

 Having said that, here's how we move larger objects over longer distances, using a solenoid.
 See direct acting solenoids on this page.